expipiplus1/vulkan/readme.md

 ## Things to know

+- Documentation is included more or less verbatim from the Vulkan C API documentation.
+The parameters it references might not map one-to-one with what's in these bindings.
+It should be obvious in most cases what it's trying to say.

+- Parameters are named with the `:::` operator where it would be useful; this operator simply ignores the string on the left.

 - There exists a `Zero` type class defined in [Graphics.Vulkan.Zero](src/Graphics/Vulkan/Zero.hs).
 This is a class for initializing values with all zero contents and empty arrays.
 It's very handy